GGNahuel/08-AdministracionTurnosClinica/README.md

 ### About the data...
   * The main data types are patients, professionals, service areas, consultation rooms, and appointments. **These are linked according to the database structure.**
-  * The main section displays the day’s appointments for each area, or for the areas in which a professional is registered if the logged-in user has the "Professional" role.
+  * The main section displays the day's appointments for each area, or for the areas in which a professional is registered if the logged-in user has the "Professional" role.
   * A healthcare professional can be registered in more than one service area if needed.
   * Consultation rooms can only have one assigned professional.
   * Patient data includes information on health insurance, which is automatically recorded when an insurance is assigned to an appointment.
   * Appointments can be classified based on payment status as: Paid, Documentation Pending, Owed, or To Reschedule.

+### About views and pages...
+  * It has different color themes which is assigned by the user preference in the browser (light and dark themes).
+  * The structure and design of the pages are according to the screen size.

 ## Technical features
   * SQL relational database
-  * Build of an API REST
+  * Build of an Rest API
   * Client-Server architecture.
 The communication with the API is by HTTP requests
   * API with specific CORS protection
   * User sessions, registration, and roles with different permissions for both the API and the webpage